 Applicants who are looking to relocate for a job often choose to include their current mailing address, but otherwise, it’s up to you whether or not to include an address.

 Regardless of which resume design you choose, before you start writing, curate your content to cull your most impressive skills and achievement from your resume.
 It’s true that writing a great resume can take hours, but studies show that recruiters and hiring managers are spending a fraction of that time reviewing the fruits of your labor.

-According to one study, recruiters spend an average of six seconds reviewing an individual resume.
+According to one study conducted by Ladders, recruiters spend an average of six seconds reviewing an individual resume.
 The takeaway?
 Candidates have just seconds to make an impression and convince a recruiter to delve deeper into their qualifications.
 This means that utilizing a resume design that incorporates a professional summary section is critical, as is organizing your information coherently throughout your resume so that a recruiter can zero in on your qualifications quickly.